 While we get cozy in our bedazzled Christmas sweaters in front of a roaring fire, men in Orthodox Christian countries jump into frigid bodies of water.
-While this actually doesn't happen until Epiphany Day in January, it remains a Christmas tradition.
+While this actually doesn't happen until Epiphany Day in January, it remains a Greek, Bulgarian and Russian Christmas tradition.
 An Eastern Orthodox priest throws a cross in the lake or river and the crowd rushes into the water.
 Whoever gets to the cross first is believed to have good luck in the new year ... which hopefully doesn't begin with pneumonia.

 10. Alpine countries: Beware the Krampus

 Because nothing says 'Merry Christmas' like a furry child-stealing devil.
 (Photo: Unknown [public domain]/Wikimedia Commons)